ageppert/ttsky-wokwi-template-andy/docs/info.md

 ## How it works

 Now just one single NOT gate to see what that looks like!

 ## How to test

-Input does NOT equal output!
+Input does NOT equal output for line 1.
+Rest of the lines are wired straight through.

 ## External hardware